 Lighthouse Architects Lighthouses were designed and built by many different people, as evidenced by the great variety of shapes and building materials found in those that still stand.

 Many different army officers designed and supervised lighthouse construction.
-George Meade (1815 – 1872), of Civil War fame, Hartman Bache (1798 – 1872), and Orlando Poe (1832 – 1895) are just three of particular note.
+George Meade (1815 – 1872), of Civil War fame, Hartman Bache (1798 – 1872), William Raynolds (1820 – 1894) and Orlando Poe (1832 – 1895) are just a few of particular note.
 All probably used some original design elements combined with the proven designs and materials that had been used before them.
 The Light-House Board also employed civilian architects and draftsmen to help prepare lighthouse plans and specifications.

 The “screw pile” lighthouse, built out in the water where bottoms were soft, was a new innovation during the Light-House Board era.
 Most of these were in the Chesapeake and Delaware bays, and along the reefs of the Florida Keys.
 Pilings were actually “screwed” down into the soft bottom and then braced together to support the lighthouse structure that would be built upon this platform.
 Alexander Mitchell (1780-1868), a blind Irish Architect, is given credit for devising and patenting the screw pile technology.
 Joseph Totten and George Meade among others, gained fame for adapting Mitchell’s ideas in the construction of such lighthouses.